Vanir: Prose Edda

-Chapter 35 provides information regarding the goddess Freyja, including that one of her names is "Dis of the Vanir."
+Chapter 35 provides information regarding the goddess Freyja, including that one of her names is "Dís of the Vanir".
 In the same chapter, High tells that the goddess Gná rides the horse Hófvarpnir, and that this horse has the ability to ride through the air and atop the sea.
 High continues that "once some Vanir saw her path as she rode through the air" and that an unnamed one of these Vanir says, in verse (for which no source is provided):